 - Students who have personal or professional obligations that limit the amount of time they can spend on campus.

-Hybrid courses generally do not work well for students to whom the following applies:
+Asynchronous courses generally do not work well for students to whom the following applies:

 - Students who are not self-motivated and have a tendency to procrastinate often.

 - Students who greatly struggle with learning math and would benefit more from the regular one-on-one interaction of a traditional lecture course or the Emporium mode.